alyssatly/Flix/README.md

 Describe any challenges encountered while building the app.

 I faced the most challenge so far with the search bar.
-Since I am not too familliar with Objective C, I wasn't too sure on how to isolate the movie titles to make it so that you can search by title.
-I was able to figure it out by getting help from the internet.
+Since I am not too familliar with Objective C, I wasn't too sure on how to isolate the movie titles to make it so that you can search by title.I was able to figure it out by getting help from the internet.
+However, I tried to implement a search bar in the grid view but couldn't figure out how to solve it.
 I also faced issues with the loading screen because I wasn't aware of how things ran concurrently with each other.

 ## Credits